DoingData/java_apps-1/README.md

 The implementation of this app uses the Data Access Object (DAO) pattern to send SQL queries and process their results.
 The DAO pattern is used to separate low-level database access operations from high-level business operations.
+The DataTransferObject interface ensures that a data transfer object like customer and order have a method that returns their id.
+The abstract class DataAccessObject is a parameterized class where the parameter has to implement the DataTransferObject interface.
+It provides method signatures for create, read, update, and delete (CRUD) operations.
+The classes CustomerDAO and OrderDAO extend the DataAccessObject class.
+They contain the specific SQL queries for the CRUD operations for customer and order data.

 # 3 Twitter CLI App
 ## 3.1 Introduction